 Shopify does not check for inventory on recurring orders at this time.
 If your product is out of stock, subscription orders will continue to generate.

-If your customer is unable to log into their account, please ensure you have your customer accounts enabled in Shopify.
-They will need to be set to optional or required.
+If your customer is unable to log into their account, please make sure you have customer accounts enabled and accessible on your Shopify store.
 The Customer Portal resides inside the Shopify customer account area.
-If your Shopify customer accounts are disabled, your customer will not be able to log into the Customer Portal.
+If your Shopify customer accounts are disabled or hidden, your customer will not be able to log into the Customer Portal.

 If your customer can log in but they are seeing a blank page, this means your Customer Portal page has not yet been created.
 For information on how to correct this, please visit Set Up and Manage the Customer Portal.